TechReborn/Energy/README.md

 # Energy

 An Energy API used by TechReborn

 * Fully unit tested
-* Doesnt depend on anything (Not even minecraft) other than java 8
+* Depends on Minecraft and fabric-loader

-Currently very WIP, the API may change at any time!
+Currently WIP, the API may change at any time!
 I am very open to feedback and suggestions on the issue tracker.

-This may seem quite diffrenet from any energy API that you have seen before (code wise), as this is because I wanted to try something different.
+This may seem quite different from any energy API that you have seen before (code wise), as this is because I wanted to try something different.

 # Reference Values